Back

 With a fully integrated supply chain, growing production capacity, and a strong commitment to domestic fish, the company is positioning itself as a leading force in the future of sustainable Finnish seafood.

-Aerial view of an industrial building with parking lot, surrounded by snow and near a frozen lake.
+Aerial view of a white and blue industrial building with a parking lot covered in patches of snow near a frozen lake.

 blue video play button